ramongonze/ufmg-practical-assignments/README.md

-Information of the work available in *Report.pdf*.
+Information about the work available in *Report.pdf*.

 # References